cg-tea/cg-tea.github.io/docs/index.md

     ![CG Tea Wiki Welcome, please have a sip.](assets/images/hero_banner_light.png#gh-light-mode-only){title="CG Tea Wiki Welcome, please have a sip."}
 </div>

-# Welcome to CG Tea, wanna spill some tea? :heart:
+# Welcome to CG Tea, don't mind if i spill some :heart:
-A place for TDs, CG and VFX artists to share ideas.
+A place for TDs, CG and VFX artists to share and find ideas.

 ## Introduction and motivations
 Hey there!